xbeat/Machine-Learning/README.md

 This presentation explores the problem of calculating the estimated speed at various latitudes due to Earth's rotation.
 We'll develop a mathematical approach to solve this problem, considering the Earth's shape and rotation rate.

+## Customizing Subclass Behavior with __init_subclass__ in Python

+Understanding **init\_subclass** in Python

+Class parameterization during inheritance is a powerful feature introduced in Python 3.6 through **init\_subclass**.
+This method allows parent classes to customize subclass creation behavior by intercepting and modifying the subclass definition process, providing a cleaner alternative to metaclasses.

 ## Recursive Introspection for Large Language Models

 Introduction to RISE for LLMs